SamuellAguiar/SamuellAguiar/README.md

 ###

-<p align="left">🚀 Currently student of Information Systems at UFOP<br>🌱 Learning Python for WEB Development<br>👯 Looking for opportunities to learn more and put into practice everything I've learned</p>
+<p align="left">🚀 Currently student of Information Systems at UFOP<br>🌱 Learning Node.js for WEB Development<br>👯 Looking for opportunities to learn more and put into practice everything I've learned</p>

 ###